Solar eclipse: Recent and forthcoming solar eclipses

 Eclipses occur only in the eclipse season, when the Sun is close to either the ascending or descending node of the Moon.
 Each eclipse is separated by one, five or six lunations (synodic months), and the midpoint of each season is separated by 173.3 days, which is the mean time for the Sun to travel from one node to the next.
 The period is a little less than half a calendar year because the lunar nodes slowly regress.
 Because 223 synodic months is roughly equal to 239 anomalistic months and 242 draconic months, eclipses with similar geometry recur 223 synodic months (about 6,585.3 days) apart.
 This period (18 years 11.3 days) is a saros.
 Because 223 synodic months is not identical to 239 anomalistic months or 242 draconic months, saros cycles do not endlessly repeat.
-Each cycle begins with the Moon's shadow crossing the Earth near the north or south pole, and subsequent events progress toward the other pole until the Moon's shadow misses the Earth and the series ends.
+Each cycle begins with the Moon's shadow crossing Earth near the north or south pole, and subsequent events progress toward the other pole until the Moon's shadow misses Earth and the series ends.
 Saros cycles are numbered; currently, cycles 117 to 156 are active.